rhaadmrabbani/fin-doc-mining/10-K_lib/README.md

 Many research groups have to come up with their own solutions to address such problems.
 Good solutions should address a variety of actual cases.
 Also, a good solution is one where the code is viewable and can be easily customized.

-This project is an open-source Python 2 library, started at Rensselaer Polytechnic Institute, Troy, NY, where we wish to keep adding a few solutions at a time to help in text extraction, preprocessing and postprocessing of SEC forms.
-We hope that the solutions are general in scope and can also be successfully applied to other kinds of texts.
+This project is an open-source Python 2 library, started at Rensselaer Polytechnic Institute, Troy, NY, specifically targetting text extraction, preprocessing and postprocessing of SEC forms, at least initially.
+We wish to keep adding a few solutions at a time to help and hope that the solutions are general in scope and can be successfully applied to other kinds of texts.
+We will be delighted if this library can help researchers to start their journey in text mining SEC forms and veteran researchers to expand their scope of investigation.

 [1] Tim Loughran and Bill McDonald, "Textual Analysis in Accounting and Finance: A Survey", Journal of Accounting Research, June 2016.